Third-party car insurance is the minimum level of insurance that one can obtain.

 What can you claim for?

-- Losses resulting from inability to work because the damages incurred impeded you ability to work, either by means of personal damage or damage to property resulting in the inability to earn.
-For example if you work from home and your work studio has been damaged due to another’s' negligence.
+- Losses resulting from the inability to work because the damages incurred impeded your ability to work, either by means of personal damage or damage to property resulting in the inability to earn.
+For example, if you work from home and your work studio has been damaged due to another’s' negligence.

 - Loss of support, if the person injured or killed in a third-party accident was legally bound to support you, and also the bread-winner of your family and financial support, you can claim for loss of support, which would entail proving your dependence.